thindil/steamsky/bin/doc/MODDING.md

   no `drinktype` tags inside faction, that faction members can't be hungry.
 - Attribute `name`: name of item type used as food.
 Must be valid item type from *data/game.dat* file.
+- Tags `flags`: Various info about faction (optional tag).
+- Attribute `name`: name of flag.
+Possible values: `nogender` faction don't have genders and use male names as default

 ## Stories